 The Historic Town of Midleton in East Cork, Ireland has its origins dating back to the 12th century.
 Midleton derives its name from 'Mainistir na Corann' meaning 'The Abbey of the Coir'.
 This came from the monastery, which was founded by the Cistercian monks in the early part of the 12th century.
 In the 19th Century the monastery was destroyed.

-Hub of East Cork, with its rich agricultural hinterland.
+Midleton is the Hub of East Cork, with its rich agricultural hinterland.
 It has long been renowned for fine food and drink.
 Award-winning restaurants, intimate cafes, quaint old pubs and modern lounge bars provide a choice to suit all tastes.

-The most recent jewel in the crown is the Jameson Heritage Centre, which welcomes tourists from around the world with a complimentary glass of Jameson Irish Whiskey.
-There
+The jewel in the crown is the Jameson Distillery Midleton, which welcomes tourists from around the world for a glass of Jameson Irish Whiskey.

 Legend has it that it was here in Ireland that whiskey was invented.
 To this day, the finest whiskey is distilled by the Irish and every year thousands of visitors come to Midleton to taste the magic of Irish whiskey for themselves.

 Midleton, traditionally the principal market town of the area, offers visitors a wide choice of high fashion, hand-made lace and linen, fine porcelain dolls, designer knitwear and interesting antiques.
 The Midleton Area offers a wide choice of excellent accommodation with four-star hotels, guesthouses, town and country homes, farmhouse accommodation, self-catering and caravan and camping parks.

-centre for visiting East Cork's many pleasant beaches, with excellent shore and lake fishing.
+Midleton is the ideal centre for visiting East Cork's many pleasant beaches, with excellent shore and lake fishing.
 It is also home to one of the best-known sea angling centres in the country.
 Scenic drives, sailing centres, wind-surfing, golf and pitch and putt complement the cultural attractions of this most intimate tourist location.

-Trabolgan holiday village situated on the beautiful coast amid unspoilt countryside, down from Midleton, offers the family an exciting range of activities including indoor pool, children's safari jungle, sauna, plunge pool, fitness center, solarium and par-3 golf.
+Trabolgan Holiday Village situated on the beautiful coast amid unspoilt countryside, down from Midleton, offers the family an exciting range of activities including indoor pool, children's safari jungle, sauna, plunge pool, fitness center, solarium and par-3 golf.
 A place where you and the children will never be bored.

 Midleton's hinterland is abundant with quaint villages.
 Driving east, enjoy the trout-stocked Loughaerra Lake, with its picnic tables and walks.

 Castlemartyr, lying east of Midleton, was established in the 17th century by Richard Boyle, the Great Earl of Cork.

 Turning south, Ladysbridge is the next village encountered.
 Here the ancient art of thatching is still to be seen.